obi-ontology/obi/README.md

 ### Importing from a New Ontology

 If you wish to import terms from an ontology for which OBI does not currently have an OntoFox import file ([`src/ontology/OntoFox_inputs/`](src/ontology/OntoFox_inputs/)), follow these steps:

-1. Write the import file for the new ontology (see existing import files for reference)
+1. Write the import file for the new ontology (see existing import files for reference).
 2. Update [`catalog-v001.xml`](src/ontology/catalog-v001.xml) to list the new import file like it lists the existing import files.
 3. Add an import statement to [`obi-edit.owl`](src/ontology/obi-edit.owl).
 4. Create a blank file for the output module in [`src/ontology/OntoFox_outputs/`](src/ontology/OntoFox_outputs), e.g., to make phony output for foo.owl imports:
 ```
 touch src/ontology/OntoFox_outputs/foo_imports.owl
 ```
-5. Build the module & obi.owl
+5. Build the module & obi.owl.
 ```
 make imports
 make obi.owl